 Your name will be displayed on reproduction attempts you initiate and submit according to the privacy option you choose at the time of submitting.
 You may also elect to display other personal information such as contact information and contributions by others.

 You may select one of the following privacy options at the time of submitting your reproduction attempt:

 - Public, identified — The SSRP will credit the reproduction to you as the author, and other users can see the full reproduction record.
 This is the recommended privacy option for most reproductions.

-Class anonymous — If you are a student, you can anonymize your identity and free-form narrative answers without personally identifiable information (e.g., notes, descriptions, summaries) indefinitely.
-Under this privacy option, other users can only access categorical responses, numeric responses, and class identifiers such as class name, year, institution university, instructor’s name, and email address.
+Class anonymous — If you are a student, you can anonymize your identity and free-form narrative answers without personally identifiable information (e.g., notes, descriptions, summaries, explanations, but not one-sentence claim summaries as inputted in Q.3.1.1 in Scoping) indefinitely.
+Under this privacy option, other users can only access categorical responses, numeric responses, claim summaries, and class identifiers such as class name, year, institution university, instructor’s name, and email address.